wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 = Premium Upgrade =

-The premium upgrade activates a total of 22 advanced Gallery styling and function settings which enables you to turn the default Dynamic Product Gallery into your own individual product presentation masterpiece.
+A small once only Premium upgrade activates a total of 22 different settings that allows you to tweak and style the WP e-Commerce Dynamic Gallery to match your theme and your preferences to perfection.
+You will see all of the available upgrade features on the plugins admin panel.

 = Gold Cart Compatability =